Dhruvaraju/RestService_Testing_SoapUI/REST_tests/README_REST.md

 #### GET
 - Used to extract information from a URL - Target resource.
-- Will not alter the data, No other effect on data or target resource, only retrival
+- Will not alter the data, No other effect on data or target resource, only retrieval
 #### POST
 - Used to send data to update in the server, like Customer details update.
 #### PUT